FAQ

 Pain or discomfort in the upper and middle of the abdomen is the most common complaint in pancreatic diseases.
 Typically, abdominal pain is belt-shaped or radiates to the back (the pancreas is located in the back of the abdomen, which explains the back pain).
 The pain may be quite sudden and severe (acute pancreatitis), recurrent (chronic pancreatitis), or slowly increasing (pancreatic tumor).
 Jaundice is also a prevalent manifestation of pancreatic diseases, especially pancreatic tumors, and is caused by occlusion of the bile duct by tumors in the pancreas head.
 Other symptoms of pancreatic disease include diarrhea, bloating, flatulence, or diabetes.
 Other signs and disorders are due to the reaction of the immune system to the cancerous tumor, known as a “paraneoplastic syndrome”.
 These signs include weight loss, skin lesions, and fatigue.

-Cancer of the pancreas is a very serious disease that needs to be treated very quickly.
-The sooner you catch the disease, the better your chances of survival.
-In addition to a consultation with your physician and a physical examination, other methods can be used to diagnose pancreatic cancer, including laboratory tests, ultrasound, computed tomography scan, magnetic resonance imaging, and endoscopic examination of the duodenum with X-ray imaging of the bile and pancreatic ducts.
-If these methods do not give a clear diagnosis, diagnostic laparoscopy or trial surgery must be performed.
+Pancreatic cancer is a very serious disease that must be treated very quickly.
+The earlier the disease is detected, the better your chances of survival.
+In addition to talking to your doctor and undergoing a physical examination, other methods must be used to diagnose pancreatic cancer, including laboratory tests, ultrasound, computed tomography, magnetic resonance imaging, and positron emission tomography (PET).
+In some patients, an endoscopic examination of the duodenum with X-rays of the bile and pancreatic ducts is also required.

 Pancreatitis is the inflammation of the pancreas and can be acute or chronic.